kakwa/genautoo/README.md

     echo "installer"

-Any way, there are some examples in examples  directory.
+Any way, there are some examples in the examples directory.

 ## How does the installer work?